pharmaKG/rmlai/README.md

    deactivate
    ```

 Additionally, ensure Java is installed and available in your system for RML processing.
+Also, refer to the Ollama documentation to download and run `deepseek-r1:14b` locally (https://ollama.com/library/deepseek-r1).

 ---